 More importantly, such head injuries have sparked investigations on how often desperate players are returned to the playing field post injury and if any of the Football Players were even given clearance to play by the independent neurologist.

 In a separate study conducted by Boston University’s Centre for the Study of Traumatic Encephalopathy (CSTE), scientists also discovered that 100% of Football Players included in NFL head injury statistics are found to show dramatic brain damage towards the end of their lives.
 It should also be noted that NFL Football Players who have experienced concussions also tend to die at a relatively younger age as well.
-During autopsy, scientists have further commented that the brains of these deceased Football Players also resemble that of a 75 year old man suffering from Alzheimer’s disease due to the massive tangling of their brain tissue.
+During an autopsy, scientists have further commented that the brains of these deceased Football Players also resemble that of a 75-year-old man suffering from Alzheimer’s disease due to the massive tangling of their brain tissue.

 During the Regular Season, a total of 159 head injuries were reported with an average of 9.35 concussions treated per week, or 0.62 concussions per game.
 Interesting enough, with 33 players per football team, an incidence rate of 15.06% and 9.38% epidemiological incidence for a 53 man roster suggests that the actual number of unreported concussions may actually be higher.

-It should also be noted that the defence players suffer the most from concussions (51.5%), followed closely by the offense players (48.5%).
+It should also be noted that the defensive players suffer the most from concussions (51.5%), followed closely by the offense players (48.5%).
 Our findings have also revealed that the Associated Press has reported of a 21% increase in head injury, which includes 154 concussions occurring in practices as well as at preseason games.

 Despite claims of tighter safety regulations and several lawsuits, the NFL football concussion statistics continue to climb with another 162 number of head injuries reported last year.
 That roughly sums up to an average of 10.80 concussions occurring every week and that there is a 72% chance of a concussion injury occurring at every NFL game.

-From the concussion rate in NFL for 2011, it should be note that 51.85% of the head injuries were born by the offensive players whereas defensive players experienced the other 48.15% of head injuries.
+From the concussion rate in NFL for 2011, it should be noted that 51.85% of the head injuries were born by the offensive players whereas defensive players experienced the other 48.15% of head injuries.
 Just like the year before, the NFL failed to guarantee the safety for any of the players on the field, as there still exists a 50-50 chance of you being injured on the head.

-As hundreds of retired NFL players are now gearing up to serve the NFL and helmet manufacturers with a hefty law suit, sideliners are wondering if retired NFL stars including Jamal Lewis and Jim McMahon will be able to handle the duress of a very expensive, time-consuming legal battle with the league.
+As hundreds of retired NFL players are now gearing up to serve the NFL and helmet manufacturers with a hefty lawsuit, sidelines are wondering if retired NFL stars including Jamal Lewis and Jim McMahon will be able to handle the duress of a very expensive, time-consuming legal battle with the league.
 These victims of concussions contend that even if the NFL never knew about the damage of concussions, the league should have made the well being of its players a top priority from the very beginning.

-On the other hand, legal experts such as Atlanta Personal Injury Attorney Bruce A. Hagen along with Pope, McGlamry, Kilpatrick, Morrison & Norwood, LLP, (PMKMN) are personal injury attorneys who strongly believe that the law suit against the NFL can be won, especially since new evidence has come to light concerning the fact that the NFL has been publically denouncing the side effects of concussion and Chronic Traumatic Encephalopathy (CTE), despite knowing about the condition for almost an entire decade.
+On the other hand, legal experts such as Atlanta Personal Injury Attorney Bruce A. Hagen along with Pope, McGlamry, Kilpatrick, Morrison & Norwood, LLP, (PMKMN) are personal injury attorneys who strongly believe that the lawsuit against the NFL can be won, especially since new evidence has come to light concerning the fact that the NFL has been publically denouncing the side effects of concussion and Chronic Traumatic Encephalopathy (CTE), despite knowing about the condition for almost an entire decade.

 As at this moment of writing, Bruce A.Hagen is still actively inviting former NFL players to testify against the wrongful actions of the NFL.
 As the number of football concussion statistics continue to mount against the league, the mechanism of NFL is also slowly but surely doing its best to repair damages as any case against the league brought to the court can potentially cost the league billions of dollars in damages.